Fishing: Recreational fishing

 The industry also became commercialised – rods and tackle were sold at the haberdashers store.
-After the Great Fire of London in 1666, artisans moved to Redditch which became a centre of production of fishing related products from the 1730s.
-Onesimus Ustonson established his shop in 1761, and his establishment remained as a market leader for the next century.
-He received a Royal Warrant from three successive monarchs starting with King George IV.
+After the Great Fire of London in 1666, artisans moved to Redditch which became a centre of production of fishing-related products from the 1730s.
+Onesimus Ustonson established his shop in 1761, and his establishment remained a market leader for the next century.
+He received a royal warrant from three successive monarchs starting with King George IV.
 He also invented the multiplying winch.
 The commercialization of the industry came at a time of expanded interest in fishing as a recreational hobby for members of the aristocracy.

 The impact of the Industrial Revolution was first felt in the manufacture of fly lines.
 Instead of anglers twisting their lines – a laborious and time-consuming process – the new textile spinning machines allowed for a variety of tapered lines to be easily manufactured and marketed.

-British fly-fishing continued to develop in the 19th Century, with the emergence of fly fishing clubs, along with the appearance of several books on the subject of fly tying and fly fishing techniques.
+British fly fishing continued to develop in the 19th century, with the emergence of fly fishing clubs, along with the appearance of several books on the subject of fly tying and fly fishing techniques.

-By the mid to late 19th century, expanding leisure opportunities for the middle and lower classes began to have its effect on fly fishing, which steadily grew in mass appeal.
+By the mid to late 19th century, expanding leisure opportunities for the middle and lower classes began to have an effect on fly fishing, which steadily grew in mass appeal.
 The expansion of the railway network in Britain allowed the less affluent for the first time to take weekend trips to the seaside or rivers for fishing.
 Richer hobbyists ventured further abroad.
 The large rivers of Norway replete with large stocks of salmon began to attract fishers from England in large numbers in the middle of the century – Jones's guide to Norway, and salmon-fisher's pocket companion, published in 1848, was written by Frederic Tolfrey and was a popular guide to the country.

 Modern reel design had begun in England during the latter part of the 18th century, and the predominant model in use was known as the 'Nottingham reel'.
 The reel was a wide drum that spooled out freely and was ideal for allowing the bait to drift a long way out with the current.
-Geared multiplying reels never successfully caught on in Britain, but had more success in the United States, where similar models were modified by George Snyder of Kentucky into his bait-casting reel, the first American-made design in 1810.
+Geared multiplying reels never successfully caught on in Britain, but had more success in the United States, where George Snyder of Kentucky modified similar models into his bait-casting reel, the first American-made design in 1810.